 The solution: use a laser to heat a single magnetic grain near 450°C. Crucially, this heat is applied only during the write process.
 The heating and cooling is near instantaneous, taking only a nanosecond.
 Returning to our metaphor, it’s as if we made our light switch looser, but only when we’re in the act of flipping it.

 Does it work?
-While PMR density has hovered around 1.1tbpsi since 2016, Seagate has already achieved 2Tbpsi.
-The firm has achieved 5TB platters in the lab, and believes HAMR will ultimately enable areal densities of 10 Tbpsi.
+While PMR density has hovered around 1.1 tbpsi since 2016, Seagate has already achieved 3TB per platter with HAMR.
+The firm has achieved 5TB platters in the lab, and believes HAMR will ultimately enable areal densities of 10 tbpsi.

 Engineering Challenges

 Of course, HAMR drives aren’t without their challenges.
-Some of these are the same as normal drives.
-Firstly, you want HAMR drives to match the current 2.5 and 3.5in form factors.
-Secondly, you want the read process to be reliable in order to avoid data corruption, which becomes more difficult as density increases.
+Some of these challenges are the same as for normal drives.
+For instance, you need HAMR drives to match the current 2.5in and 3.5in form factors.
+You also want the read process to be reliable in order to avoid data corruption, which becomes more difficult as density increases.

-Thermal noise is also a challenge.
+Thermal noise is also a challenge for HAMR drives.
 When you apply a high temperature to a magnetic bit, you want to ensure that the heat doesn’t destabilize the state of nearby bits.
 This requires a lot of finessing, limiting the heat applied by the laser to a defined area, and for only a short burst.

-Finally, there’s a risk of a more mundane problem: gunk.
+Finally, there’s a more mundane challenge: gunk.
 Contaminants, known as “smear”, can build up near the write head’s field transducer.
-Lasers exacerbate this problem, since they can actually trap microscopic particles (deliberately applied, this effect is used to make “optical tweezers”, which allows one to apply precise forces to small particles).
+Lasers exacerbate this problem, since they can actually trap microscopic particles (deliberately applied, this same effect is used to make “optical tweezers”, which allows one to apply precise forces to small particles).
 Potential fixes include minute adjustments in the spindle-head distance and tweaking the design of the field transducer.

 Bringing Down Costs

 Price is everything.
-Increased areal density is useless if it costs an arm and a leg.
-If HAMR drives prove too expensive, why not just use flash instead?
+Increased areal density is of limited use for business if it costs an arm and a leg.
+After all, if HAMR drives prove too expensive, why not just use flash instead?

 What determines the price of HAMR drives?
-Obviously, HAMR drives include new components, such as the lasers.
+Obviously, HAMR drives include new components, such as the lasers (though these might not add much to cost).
 HAMR drives also require special recording media, since you want highly anisotropic material.

 However, there are a few things to keep in mind.
-A lot of the extra cost is the necessary research, which has been expensive and long-running.
-While we don’t know just what HAMR drives cost to manufacture, Seagate and Western Digital have clearly determined that it’s worth the capex, and they’re no spring chickens.
+Some of the extra cost is the necessary research, which has been expensive and long-running.
+While we don’t know just what HAMR drives cost to manufacture, Seagate has clearly determined that it’s worth the capex, and that firm is no spring chicken.

 Secondly, what matters is not just the bill of materials, but how that bill of materials scales with capacity.
 Even if production costs are high early on, these costs may eventually become worth it as areal density soars and $/TB declines.
 Seagate, for one, is optimistic.
 It points out that it’s easier to increase the density of HAMR drives, as you no longer need to stick in extra platters.
 The reduced bill of materials may also allow for cheaper production of lower capacity drives.
 A 5-platter 20TB HAMR drive will have a cheaper bill of materials than a 10-platter 20TB PMR drive.